lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 <figcaption style="color:blue"><b>Figure 5-15</b>.
 Object diagram for twenty concrete cell types in VTK. &#118;tkEmptyCell represents NULL cells. &#118;tkGenericCell can represent any type of cell.
 Three-dimensional cells are subclasses of &#118;tkCell3D.
 Higher order cells are subclasses of &#118;tkNonLinearCell.</figcaption>
 </figure>

-**Cell Representation**
+### Cell Representation

 In the _Visualization Toolkit_ each cell type has been implemented by creating specific classes.
 Each cell is a subclass of the abstract type vtkCell.
 Cell topology is represented by a list of ordered point ids, and cell geometry is represented by a list of point coordinates.
 The object diagram for vtkCell and its subclasses is shown in **Figure 5-15**.

 The abstract class vtkCell specifies methods that each cell must implement.
 These methods provide a defined interface to the cell’s geometry and topology.
 Additional methods perform com- putation on the cell.
-These methods will be discussed in detail in [Chapter 8](/VTKBook/08Chapter8).
+These methods will be discussed in detail in [Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8).

-**Data Attributes**
+### Data Attributes

 Data attributes are associated with the structure of a dataset.
 The dataset model is built on points and cells, so it is natural to associate data attributes with points and cells as well.
 Intermediate structure features, such as cell edges or faces, are not explicitly represented so we cannot easily associate data attributes with them.